 Reflection of my memories.

 Paul Aponte, October 19th, 2018©

 Victoria Bañales is a Watsonville-based Chicanx writer, mother, and activist.
 She teaches English at Cabrillo College and is the founder and editor of Xinachtli Journal—Journal X—a literary/arts magazine focused on social justice issues.
-A Macondo Fellow, her writing has appeared in Translocalities/Translocalidades: Feminist Politics of Translation in the Latin/a Américas, Beyond the Frame: Women of Color and Visual Representations, North Dakota Quarterly, The Acentos Review, Cloud Women’s Quarterly Journal, and more.
+She is a Macondo and VONA Fellow whose writing has appeared in Translocalities/Translocalidades: Feminist Politics of Translation in the Latin/a Américas, Beyond the Frame: Women of Color and Visual Representations, North Dakota Quarterly, The Acentos Review, Cloud Women’s Quarterly Journal, and more.
 She is a member of the Hive Poetry Collective, which produces weekly poetry radio shows and podcasts, and the Writers of Color Collective-Santa Cruz County.
 Victoria holds a Ph.D. in Literature and Feminist Studies from the University of California, Santa Cruz.
 She is the recipient of a Porter Gulch Review Best Poetry Award and Cabrillo EOPS Instructor of the Year Award.

 is when mamis praise babies’ light skin

 name their daughters Blanca or Clara

 Colorism is when papis frown

 say your boyfriend’s too prieto, looks Indian